State and Local Policy Database

 Delaware adopted the commercial provisions of 2018 IECC and ASHRAE 90.1-2016 effective June 11, 2020.
 Secretary’s Order No: 2020-CCE-0014 was signed on April 28, 2020, approving the proposed amendments to 7 DE Admin.
 Code 2101: Regulations for State Energy Conservation Code.
 The final regulation and Secretary's Order was published in the June 1st Monthly Register of Regulations and with an effective date of June 11, 2020.
 The regulations adopt the 2018 IECC and ASHARE 90.1-2016 in there entirety by reference.
 The energy codes come in to force 6 months after the effective date.
 Residential and commercial codes are reviewed triennially by the Delaware Energy Office within the Department of Natural Resources and Environmental Control.

-Review of the commercial provisions of 2021 IECC and ASHRAE 90.1-2019 has begun with adoption anticipated in June 2023.
+Review of the 2021 IECC has begun with adoption initially targeted for June 2023, though updates have not followed.
 Activities and events associated with the next code adoption cycle are posted on the DNREC webpage.

 Compliance List All